syncfusion-content/java-file-format-docs/java-file-formats/word-library/find-item-in-word-document.md

 ## Find item by property

-Using FindItemByProperty API, find the first item in the Word document that has the specified property name and value.
+Using findItemByProperty API, find the first item in the Word document that has the specified property name and value.

 The following code example illustrates how to find the first item based on one property.